-What is something about you that a lot of people don’t know?
+What is something about you a lot of people don’t know?

 What does being a member of the CCA mean to you?

-Thank you, Tanya, for taking the time to share this with us and the actuarial community.
-We are all better for it!
+Thank you, Joan, for taking the time to share this with us and the actuarial community!

-[Have a question for Tanya?
-Send the CCA an email at firstname.lastname@example.org containing your contact information, and we’ll get the message to her on your behalf.]
+[Have a question for Joan?
+Send the CCA an email at email@example.com containing your contact information, and we’ll get the message to her on your behalf.]

 [Have a question for David?
 Send the CCA an email at firstname.lastname@example.org containing your contact information, and we’ll get the message to him on your behalf.]

 Click below to see previous Member Spotlights:

 Michael S. Clark